Readek/RoA-Stream-Tool/README.md

 ## Features
 - [Easy and fast setup](https://gfycat.com/fragrantfortunatealbacoretuna) using a browser source.
-- [Handy interface](https://gfycat.com/slimynimbleequestrian) to change everything you need quickly, like player names, character, scores, round, casters...
+- [Handy interface](https://gfycat.com/slimynimbleequestrian) to quickly change everything you need, like player names, characters, scores, round, casters...
-- Every single skin the game has to offer is [supported](https://gfycat.com/sandyinsignificantdodobird) (more than 300 different skins!), included high quality renders.
+- Every single skin the game has to offer is [supported](https://gfycat.com/sandyinsignificantdodobird) (more than 300 different skins!), including high quality renders.
 - Some **Workshop** characters are also [supported](https://gfycat.com/leadingancienthumpbackwhale)!
 - [Dynamic, optional intro](https://gfycat.com/revolvingsmarteuropeanpolecat) to be played when changing to the game scene.
 - A "[VS Screen](https://gfycat.com/giganticshadowyindianjackal)" used to hide the game while changing replays.